VeronikaRuliskova/help/docs/check-credit-command.md

 ---

 ## Check credit command
-It allows to check customer credit via HTTP request.
+It allows to check credit balance via HTTP request.
 See table 4 for parameters.

 ## Request URL address
 The URL used to send the HTTP requests: